 Personally, I had my experience understanding the inner workings of Army Material Command as a civilian.
 Before I moved to Puerto Rico, I worked at Nike in the St. Louis area.
 I assumed I would be manufacturing tennis shoes, which I did, but I also found myself on what was called the “top secret” line.

 We were working hand-in-hand with a company called Skydex who answered to Army Material Command.
-Many of my 12 hour shifts consisted of manufacturing the material you see in the following video.

 Nike and Skydex are not the only companies that Army Material Command utilizes.
 They have many subcontractors, along with their own system of research and development.